 This protocol applies to well-differentiated neuroendocrine tumors (carcinoid tumors) of the appendix of any size.
-For poorly differentiated neuroendocrine carcinomas (including small cell carcinomas and large cell neuroendocrine carcinomas) and goblet cell adenocarcinoma (previously goblet cell carcinoid tumor), use the CAP cancer protocol for carcinoma of the appendix1.
+For poorly differentiated neuroendocrine carcinomas (including small cell carcinomas and large cell neuroendocrine carcinomas) and goblet cell adenocarcinoma (previously goblet cell carcinoid tumor), use the CAP cancer protocol for carcinoma of the appendix.1

 The appendix is a common site of gastrointestinal neuroendocrine tumors, usually presenting as small solitary lesions incidentally discovered after appendectomy.
 Appendiceal neuroendocrine tumors are commonly diagnosed at a young age and arise in the deep mucosa or submucosa.
 Unlike other gastrointestinal neuroendocrine tumors or appendiceal adenocarcinomas, tumor size is considered more important than depth of invasion for appendiceal neuroendocrine tumor.
-Therefore, the staging system for appendiceal neuroendocrine tumors of the gut.2
+Therefore, the staging system for appendiceal neuroendocrine tumors is different from those for other neuroendocrine tumors of the gut.2

 - 1. Kakar S, Shi C, Driman DK, et al. Protocol for the Examination of Specimens From Patients With Carcinoma of the Appendix.
 2017.
 Available at www.cap.org/cancerprotocols. - 2.
-Amin MB, Edge SB, Greene FL, et al, eds.
-AJCC Cancer Staging Manual.
-8th ed.
-New York, NY: Springer; 2017.
+AJCC Version 9 Neuroendocrine Tumors of the Appendix Cancer Staging System.
+Copyright 2023 American College of Surgeons.